coolio986/GPTP-For-VS2008/README.md

 - Add 12/15 button box (from the 3x3 command box).
 - Rework the pathfinding, like SCII pathfinding, based on the [Daedalus Lib](https://www.youtube.com/watch?v=SDH1AZLMZkY).
 - Rework the game layer size in order to achieve [this HUD](http://www.moddb.com/members/kysxd/images/hud-20-wip1 ).
+- Add code to warp units on creep.

 **If you have any request...**